ravinvasudev/tech-interview/data-structures/README.md

 Deleting an element from an array is **NOT** a constant time operation.
 It requires us to move other elements to the left by 1.
 Hence, it is amortized linear time operation O(N)

-For example, to delete an element from 3rd index, we have to move 4th & 5th element into 3rd and 4th position.
+For example, to delete 3rd index element from 5 elements array, we have to move 4th & 5th element into 3rd and 4th position.
 There is no way to pass an index and ask array to delete it.

 ```